amith-bharadwaj/iiitb_asic_class/README.md

 # DAY-2 Timing libs, Hierarchial vs Flat synthesis and efficient Flop coding styles.
 ## Overview

+In this lab practice, we go through the fundamentals of liberty files, a keen understanding of Hierarchial synthesis and Flat synthesis ,efficient Flop coding styles and the optimizations.

 ### .Lib Files

 Lib file is a short form of Liberty Timing file.
 Liberty syntax is followed to write a .lib file.
 LIB file is an ASCII representation of timing and power parameter associated with cells inside the standard cell library of a particular technology node.
 Lib file is basically a timing model file which contains cell delay, cell transition time, setup and hold time requirement of the cell.
 So Lib file basically contains the timing and electrical characteristics of a cell or macros.The common part of Lib file contains